polyfy/polylith/readme.md

 Finally, we have the `development` environment (`development` + `deps.edn`) that are used to work with the code.

-The `.keep` files is put there to prevent git from removing the empty directories, if push without adding any files to them.
+A workspace is always initialized to use [git](https://git-scm.com/), but more on that later.

-A workspace is also always initialized to use [git](https://git-scm.com/), but more on that later.
+The `.keep` files is put there to prevent git from removing the empty directories which could otherwise happen if the workspace is clones before any files are added.

 The `deps.edn` file looks like this: